5ire-tech/5ireChain/docs/README.md

 #### **Rewards and Slashing**

 Integrated into the staking module is the reward and slashing module, which focuses on rewarding essential activities and penalizing any absence or misconduct during the specific era.
-The stakeholders eligible for a payout must claim rewards after leveraging the call of ‘payout_stakers’ before they expire.
+The stakeholders eligible for a payout must claim rewards after leveraging the call of `payout_stakers` before they expire.
 A network participant has the authority to make this call that can automatically provide rewards to validators and nominators.
 If any misconduct is identified, slashing will occur.
 A specific value will be subtracted from the balance of the validator and all the participating nominators that were required to vote for the given penalized entity.

 ## **3. Pallets Customization**

 Along with default pallets, 5ireChain uses some customised pallet in order to achieve 5ireChain's consensus.
 We started from pallets used for NPOS(Nominated Proof Of Stake) and then customized and added few new pallets.
 The customised pallets include:

 ### **Im Online Pallet:**
 Need to customize the whole pallet for Reliability Score.
-StorageMap, Pallet configuration and other functionalities for Relaibilty score are added.
+On-chain Storage, Pallet configuration and other functionalities for Relaibilty score are added.

 ### **Authority Discovery Pallet:**
 In lib.rs, trait `OneSessionHandlerAll` is added and in cargo.toml, the required dependencies are added which are used in pallet im-online to calculate Reliability Score.